BDhara/personal-dashboard/README.md

 - **src/styles**: Holds stylesheets, with CSS Modules for component-specific styling.

-- **src/App.js**: The main application component that includes the routing logic.
+- **src/App.js**: It is responsible for rendering the root component.

 - **src/index.js**: The entry point of the application.

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/dashboard-app.git`
+1. Clone the repository: `git clone https://github.com/BDhara/personal-dashboard.git`

 2. Install dependencies: `npm install`